CleverCloud/documentation/layouts/shortcodes/content/language-specific-deploy/ruby.md

 CC_RAKEGOALS="db:migrate, assets:precompile"
 ```

-**Note**: if your project uses `webpacker`, make sure to enable the dedicated build instance option in the **Information** menu of your application in the Clever Cloud console because `webpacker` needs a lot a ressources when starting.
+**Note**: if your project uses `webpacker`, make sure to enable the dedicated build instance option in the **Information** menu of your application in the Clever Cloud console because `webpacker` needs a lot a resources when starting.

 ### Using Active Storage and Cellar S3